ksoze84/sokore/README.md

 ### Extendibility and Inheritance

-You can write common functionality in a generic class and extend this class, adding the specifics.
-In this case, extending a generic class with Kore lets you encapsulate common functionality:
+Extending a generic class with Kore lets you encapsulate common functionality:

 MyGenericApiKore.ts : A generic kore for my API
 ```ts